-In February we’ll send you an estimate of what your service charge will be for the year ahead (which runs from April-March).
+Each February we’ll send you an estimate * of what your service charges will be for the year ahead (April to March).
 We’ll use this estimate to calculate your payment(s).

-* If your lease says that we’ll only bill you on final costs, you won’t receive an estimate in February and you’ll receive your final bill in June.
+* If your lease says that we’ll only bill you on actual costs, you won’t receive an estimate in February and you’ll receive your actual charges sometime before October.

 What if I feel a charge is too high?